 Dolton is a medium-sized village located in the state of Illinois.
 With a population of 22,891 people and five constituent neighborhoods, Dolton is the 107th largest community in Illinois.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Dolton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Dolton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Dolton is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Dolton who work in office and administrative support (15.52%), sales jobs (13.57%), and management occupations (6.32%).
+There are especially a lot of people living in Dolton who work in office and administrative support (19.11%), sales jobs (11.06%), and management occupations (6.69%).

 For the size of the village, public transportation in Dolton is quite heavily used.
 Mostly, people who use it for their daily commute are taking the bus.
 For Dolton, the benefits are reduced air pollution and congestion on the highways.

 The people who call Dolton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dolton residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Dolton include Polish, Italian, English, and Irish.
+Important ancestries of people in Dolton include Polish, Italian, Irish, and Jamaican.

 The most common language spoken in Dolton is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and French.